-The table below sets forth the beneficial ownership of our Common Stock as of April 18, 2018 by the following individuals or entities:
+The table below sets forth the beneficial ownership of our Common Stock as of April 25, 2019 by the following individuals or entities:

-- · each director and nominee; - each named executive officer identified in the Summary Compensation Table; and - · all current directors and executive officers as a group.
+- each director and nominee; - each named executive officer identified in the Summary Compensation Table; and - all current directors and executive officers as a group.

-As of April 18, 2018, no person or group of affiliated persons is known to us to beneficially own 5% or more of our outstanding Common Stock.
+As of April 25, 2019, based on our review of statements filed with the SEC pursuant to Sections 13(d) and 13(g) of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), no person or group of affiliated persons is known to us to beneficially own 5% or more of our outstanding Common Stock.

-As of April 18, 2018, 31,744,439 shares of our Common Stock were issued and outstanding.
+As of April 25, 2019, 4,019,141 shares of our Common Stock were issued and outstanding.
 All persons named in the table below have sole voting power and sole investment power with respect to the shares indicated as beneficially owned.
-In computing the number of shares beneficially owned by a person and the percentage ownership of that person, shares of Common Stock that could be acquired by the exercise of stock options within 60 days of April 18, 2018 are deemed outstanding, while such shares are not deemed outstanding for purposes of computing percentage ownership of any other person.
-In addition, unless otherwise indicated, the address for each person named below is c/o Rexahn Pharmaceuticals, Inc., 15245 Shady Grove Road, Suite 455, Rockville, Maryland 20850.
+In computing the number of shares beneficially owned by a person and the percentage ownership of that person, shares of Common Stock that could be acquired by the exercise of stock options within 60 days of April 25, 2019 are deemed outstanding, while such shares are not deemed outstanding for purposes of computing percentage ownership of any other person.
+In addition, the address for each person named below is c/o Rexahn Pharmaceuticals, Inc., 15245 Shady Grove Road, Suite 455, Rockville, Maryland 20850.